-Question 3: Nominating a contact is the same as registration?

-True or false?
+- Question 3: Nominating a contact is the same as registration?
+True or false? - Answer: False.

-Answer: False.
 They are two distinct processes.
-(See our planning tool)

-Question 4: An existing pension can always be used for automatic enrolment?

-True or false?
+(See our planning tool) - Question 4: An existing pension can always be used for automatic enrolment?
+True or false? - Answer: False.

-Answer: False.
 Although an existing scheme may meet the requirements to be used for automatic enrolment it will not always be the case.
 The employer should check with the pension provider.

-Question 5: What should an employer do if they receive more than one letter from us with different staging dates?

-Answer: If an employer has more than one PAYE scheme, use our staging date tool and enter all PAYE references (earliest date applies) - or contact us.

-Question 6: If, as of 1 April 2012, an employer was paying some of their own employees using another company's PAYE reference, this will not affect their own staging date, as that PAYE is registered in the other company's name.
-True or false?
+- Question 1: How can an employer find out their staging date? - Answer: Use our staging date tool or, if available, refer to our letter. - Question 2: What should an employer do if they receive more than one letter from us with different staging dates? - Answer: If an employer has more than one PAYE scheme, use our staging date tool and enter all PAYE references (earliest date applies) or contact us. - Question 3: If, as of 1 April 2012, an employer was paying some of their own employees using another company's PAYE reference, this will not affect their own staging date, as that PAYE is registered in the other company's name.
+True or false? - Answer: False.

-Answer: False.
 The employer would be considered to be using that PAYE reference and, if that PAYE was the largest PAYE scheme used as of 1 April 2012, it would determine their staging date.

-Question 7